What Is Apple Pay (and How to Use It On Your iPhone)

 4. Use security measures: Enable all of your device’s built-in security features, including biometric logins like Face ID and Touch ID, as well as passcodes and Find My iPhone.

-If you can’t find or access Apple Pay on your device, check your device’s age.
-It’s available on iPhones with Face ID or Touch ID, excluding the iPhone 5S.
-Any iPad model, including iPad Minis, should have Apple Pay as long as they have those same biometric features.
+If you can’t find or access Apple Pay on your device, check your device’s age and model.
+Apple Pay can be activated on 96% of iPhones – specifically those with Face ID or Touch ID.
+Any iPad model – like iPad Minis, should have Apple Pay as long as they have those same biometric features.
 Apple Pay is available on all Series 1 and later Apple Watches and most Mac models released in or after 2012.

 Using Apple Pay In-Person

-More than 85% of U.S. retailers accept Apple Pay for in-store payments.
-You can also load your store loyalty cards in your iPhone wallet, along with transit cards, boarding passes and tickets for movies or events.
+Over 90% of U.S. retailers now accept Apple Pay for in-store payments.
+You can also load your store loyalty cards, transit cards, boarding passes and tickets for movies or events in your iPhone wallet.

 The Apple Watch and iPhone are two common methods of checkout: